 Figure 2.1 | Active Directory attack kill chain.
-Sequence of steps that the attackers perform to dominate a domain [9].
+Sequence of steps that the attackers perform to dominate a domain (Karlin, Bradley, Baldwin, et al., 2018).

-The common sequence of steps that the attackers perform when attacking AD is shown in Figure 2.1.
-After breaching the domain, the first phase of the AD recon starts - Low privileges lateral movement.
-In this phase, attackers try to find and compromise accounts with higher privileges, map the domain, and prepare the ground for more targeted attacks.
-It is common practice to achieve persistence even in case of a password change in the compromised accounts.
-The final step of this phase is called Domain dominance and at this point, the attacker controls the domain, has access to admin accounts, can execute code and move freely in the domain.
 Note that the lateral movement phase can take anything between a couple of hours to weeks depending on the size of the domain.
 In this period, it is crucial for the attacker to remain undetected until the domain is fully controlled.
-In this thesis we aim to focus on using honeyusers to detect attackers during lateral movement phase.
+In this thesis we aim to focus on using honeyusers to detect attackers during the lateral movement phase.